gloveboxes/Azure-Sphere-Learning-Path/README.md

 Almost a day doesn't go by without some newsworthy IoT Security attack happening, and those are just the ones that make the news cycle.
 IoT security is fundamental and at the same time often absent from many conversations in the rush to get products to market.

-[The Seven Properties of Highly Secure Devices](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/03/SevenPropertiesofHighlySecureDevices.pdf) is highly recommended to help you understand what is required to mitigate exposure to IoT security issues.
+[The Seven Properties of Highly Secure Devices](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/03/SevenPropertiesofHighlySecureDevices.pdf?WT.mc_id=github-blog-dglover) is highly recommended to help you understand what is required to mitigate exposure to IoT security issues.
 This IoT Security whitepaper draws from industry and Microsoft experience.

 ![](zdocs/resources/fish-tank.jpg)

-Here's one of the most unconventional: a fish tank.
-Not just an ordinary fish tank, mind you, but a fairly high-tech one that featured Internet connectivity.
+Here is one of the most unconventional: a fish tank.
+Not just an ordinary fish tank, mind you, but a high-tech one that featured Internet connectivity.
 That connection allowed the tank to be remotely monitored, automatically adjust temperature and salinity, and automate feedings.

 It also allowed hackers to swipe 10 gigabytes of data from the North American casino that just installed it, according to a report from the threat intelligence experts at [Darktrace](http://www.darktrace.com/).